VanOvermeire/rusty-cdk/README.md

   - Maybe?
 But keeping everything except for `deploy` synchronous is easiest for now.
 - _"Won't this library always be behind on the latest additions/changes to AWS?"_
   - Sadly, yes.
 But for a long time that was the case with CloudFormation as well.
 And sometimes you have to wait for months or a few years before L2-3 constructs arrive in the AWS CDK.
-- Why don't you use more borrowing in the internals of this library?
+- _"Why don't you use more borrowing in the internals of this library?"_
   - It started out with less borrowing because that's easier, less complex.
 And when I experimented with introducing borrowing everywhere, the performance gain was barely noticeable.
+- _"Why not use regex for the macros?"_
+  - I want to avoid any dependency that I don't strictly need, and _most_ validations are actually relatively simple.
+Still, if the project keeps growing, I might face the choice between using `regex`, or accepting a lot of additional complexity and code.

 ```rust
 use rusty_cdk::stack::StackBuilder;